Signers Beware: The Pros and Cons of Prenuptial Agreements

 In marriage and in divorce there will always be unexpected challenges and issues that arise that the couple must deal with.
 Sometimes the couple works together and is stronger as a result; other times, the couple may crumble under the pressure and end up divorcing.
 Prenuptial and postnuptial agreements are extremely useful to couples who are realistic and pragmatic about the possibility that one day they may break up.
 The reality, though sad, can also be traumatic especially when there is significant anger and acrimony between the couple.
 Prenuptial and postnuptial agreements are important because they designate the rights of the couple at the time of divorce and during the marriage, but at a point where the couple still respects and loves each other.

 By not waiting until there is anger and resentment between the couple, the divorce process becomes as easy as a divorce can be because the marital assets and liabilities have already been divided up, and there are only a few residual issues left.
 A clean split can make for a happily divorced couple.
-If you and your significant other are considering marriage, it is important to speak with an experienced family law attorney who can help draft a valid and enforceable prenuptial agreement.
+If you and your significant other are considering marriage, it is important to speak with an experienced West Palm Beach prenuptial lawyer who can help draft a valid and enforceable prenuptial agreement.

 Florida’s Prenuptial Agreement Requirements